The Kia Telluride has made waves in the medium-sized SUV market, but not all years are winners.

 The Kia Telluride burst onto the scene in 2020, shaking up the midsize SUV world.
 It brought a winning combination of space, opulence, and performance that was unparalleled at its price point.

 For starters, it’s packed with cutting-edge safety tech.
-Under the hood, you’ll find a beefy V6 engine that doesn’t mess around.
-Step inside, and you’re greeted by a sophisticated interior that comfortably fits up to eight people.
+Under the hood, you’ll find a powerful V6 engine that doesn’t mess around.
+Step inside, and you’re greeted by a refined interior that comfortably fits up to eight people.
 No wonder it’s been racking up praise for its value and capability.

 Let’s take a brief look at the Telluride’s journey: